lauxjpn/CorruptQueryAccessWorkaround/README.md

 Use the `basWorkaround.bas` module to automatically implement Microsofts suggested workaround (using a query instead of a table).
 As a precaution, backup your database first.

-Call `AddWorkaroundForCorruptedQueryIssue()` to appöy the workaround and `RemoveWorkaroundForCorruptedQueryIssue()` to remove it at any time.
+Call `AddWorkaroundForCorruptedQueryIssue()` to apply the workaround and `RemoveWorkaroundForCorruptedQueryIssue()` to remove it at any time.

 `AddWorkaroundForCorruptedQueryIssue()` will add the suffix `_Table` to all non-system tables, e.g. the table `IceCreams` would be renamed to `IceCreams_Table`.